bain-cs111/bain-cs111.github.io/pages/_assignments/tutorials/tutorial_1/tutorial_1.md

 ## Using the Iterator's Built-in Counter

-Remember that all iterators’ have a built-in counter variable that start at $0$ and end at $n-1$.
-That is, they will run `count` times, but at their first iteration, their counter will be $0$, then $1$, then $2$, and so on.
-They will then stop once the $n-1$ iteration has finished its business.
+Remember that all iterators’ have a built-in counter variable that start at 0 and end at n-1.
+That is, they will run `count` times, but at their first iteration, their counter will be 0, then 1, then 2, and so on.
+They will then stop once the `n - 1` iteration has finished its business.

 For your next image, you are going to try and recreate a bullseye made out of red-outlined circles with radii increasing by 25 each time.
 This function, called `my-bullseye`, will take one input, the number of circles to draw, and will involve `iterated-overlay`.
 The output should look something like this.